ampproject/amphtml/extensions/amp-ad/amp-ad.md

 ```

 ## Serving video ads
+There are 3 ways to monetize videos in AMP with video ads:
-AMP natively supports a number video players like BrightCove, DailyMotion, etc. that can monetize ads.
+1. AMP natively supports a number video players like BrightCove, DailyMotion, etc. that can monetize ads.
 For a full list, see the [media](https://www.ampproject.org/docs/reference/components#media) components.

+2. Use the [amp-ima-video](https://github.com/ampproject/amphtml/blob/master/extensions/amp-ima-video/amp-ima-video.md) component that comes with a built-in IMA SDK and HTML5 video player

-If you use a player that is not supported in AMP, you can serve your custom player using [amp-iframe](https://ampbyexample.com/components/amp-iframe/).
+3. If you use a video player that is not supported in AMP, you can serve your custom player using [amp-iframe](https://ampbyexample.com/components/amp-iframe/).
 When using `amp-iframe` approach:
- - Make sure there is a poster if loading the player in the first viewport.
+    * Make sure there is a poster if loading the player in the first viewport.
 [Details](https://www.ampproject.org/docs/reference/components/amp-iframe#iframe-with-placeholder).
- - Video and poster must be served over HTTPS.
+    * Video and poster must be served over HTTPS.

 ## Running ads from a custom domain